romaimperator/pdfgen/README.md

 the paper type, and more. *opts* is a hash that is passed directly to the [pdf](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagepdfoptions)
 Puppeteer method and as such takes the same arguments.

-Example:
-Configures the margins to be 1 inch all around.
+Example: Configures the margins to be 1 inch all around.
 ```ruby
 Pdfgen.new(html).to_pdf(margin: {top: '1in', right: '1in', bottom: '1in', left: '1in'})
 ```

+# Limitations

+* It only works with inline Javascript, CSS, and images.

+  Currently, there is a limitation that requires inline assets.
+This is because the setContent method in Puppeteer does not load links to assets.
+There is a workaround possible since Puppeteer allows adding script tags and style tags and those methods do take URLs but Pdfgen does not yet support them.

 # Future Development
 In the future, allowing use of more features of Puppeteer is desired.
 These include taking a URL and